Mean-Field Price Formation on Trees with Multi-Population and Non-Rational Agents: Numerical examples and implications

 \subsection{Limits of our framework and practical implications}

-As our examples demonstrated, the equilibrium price distributions and the resultant excess returns can substantially deviate from the risk-neutral measure, depending on the agents' characteristics.
-This deviation can possibly lead to an odd situation where the required equilibrium excess return (or more generally transition probabilities) becomes totally unrealistic or economically unfeasible.
-As is common for price-formation frameworks, our model does not argue how we can justify such a stock price performance based on the issuer's business activities and the surrounding business and macroeconomic environment.
-Our framework only provides the necessary transition probabilities (and thus excess return) required by the agents to compensate their risk for achieving the market-clearing equilibrium.
-Therefore, it does not tell if the equilibrium can be achieved nor what happens when it fails.
-However, our framework can still offer regulatory bodies valuable information on potential market instability by providing the necessary transition probabilities, marginal/conditional price distributions, and in particular the excess return required to maintain the equilibrium, which would form a flexible platform for market stability analysis under various agent-based scenarios.
+As our examples demonstrated, the equilibrium price distributions and resultant excess returns can deviate substantially from those in the risk-neutral measure, depending on the agents' characteristics.
+This deviation can lead to extreme scenarios where the required equilibrium excess return (or, more generally, transition probabilities) appears unrealistic---for instance, reaching levels that seem economically implausible.
+As is common in price-formation frameworks, our model does not address how such stock price performance can be justified by the issuer's business activities or the broader macroeconomic environment.
+Our framework solely provides the required transition probabilities (and thus excess returns) necessary for the agents to be compensated for their risk and to achieve a market-clearing equilibrium.
+Consequently, it does not determine whether the equilibrium is achievable in practice, nor does it predict the consequences of its failure.
+However, our framework can still offer valuable insights for regulatory bodies regarding potential market instability.
+By explicitly identifying the necessary transition probabilities, marginal/conditional price distributions, and, in particular, the excess returns required to maintain equilibrium, it serves as a flexible platform for analyzing market stability under a variety of agent-based scenarios.